Inaugural Class of 2004

 In 2005, Suzanne "came out of retirement" and participated in the Worlds Masters tournament in San Diego and competed in distance, golf, MTA/TRC, freestyle , DDC, and discathon.

 In 2009, Suzanne competed with Kapakahi, a team from Hawaii at the UPA Grand Masters & Women's Masters event in Denver.

 Suzanne “Suz” Fields was one of the driving forces behind the establishment of a separate women’s division for Ultimate and the first Women’s Director of the UPA beginning in 1981.
-A classic thrower who held the women’s distance record at 239 feet for over a decade, she began her Ultimate career at UMass-Amherst in 1977 playing with men’s teams and even went to the 1980 Nationals with Boston Aerodisc.
+A classic thrower who held the women’s distance record at 239 feet for over a decade, she began her Ultimate career at UMass-Amherst in 1977 playing with men’s teams and went to the 1980 Nationals with Boston Aerodisc.
 Suz, together with Michelle Pezzoli and Louie Cohn, successfully proposed the initiation of an all-women’s division of play at the UPA Club Championships in 1981.
-Her team, Boston Ladies Ultimate, won that first women’s title.
-Suz organized the USA women’s team which won the first World Ultimate Championship in Sweden in 1983, played with various national caliber teams throughout the 1980s, and was a part of the first Masters Division World Championship team in 1990.
+Her team, Boston Ladies Ultimate (BLU), won that first women’s title.
+Suz organized the USA women’s team, Melting Pot, which won the first World Ultimate Championship in Sweden in 1983, played with various national caliber teams throughout the 1980s, and was a part of the first Masters Division World Championship team in 1990.
 A tireless promoter of Ultimate, she was responsible for Ultimate being included in the Massachusetts Bay State Games in 1987.
-Suz is still playing in a local league in Hawaii and continues to be involved in Ultimate affairs today.
+Suz plays in a local league in Hawaii and continues to be involved in Ultimate affairs today.

 Contributions & Service